Complications in the Third Stage of Labor

 - postpartum-hemorrhage - Major emergency outcome of third-stage complications.

-- placenta-accreta-spectrum - Invasive placentation increases retained placenta and bleeding risk.
+- conditions-limited-to-pregnancy - Invasive placentation increases retained placenta and bleeding risk.

 Self-Check